-In this post, will be explored the synergy between a Cyber Threat Intelligence (CTI) platform and a traditional Security Operations Center (SOC) service.
+In this post, we’ll explore the synergy between a Cyber Threat Intelligence (CTI) platform and a traditional Security Operations Center (SOC) service.
 For those interested in the topic, I recommend reading my previous article, where I demonstrated a concrete example of integration between our SIEM and SATAYO, the CTI platform we use in our SOC.
 However, this time we’ll shift the focus from integration to the real-world results of this collaboration.
 We’ll dive into a case that shows how this synergy can provide a more comprehensive understanding of threats, by analyzing them from two distinct and complementary perspectives.

 Date: Saturday, July 20, 2024, 00:37 AM